"

 Resisters: The Diogenes Approach

 Mollick does not suggest this third option, but we find that it’s important to recognize that some students and professionals feel deeply uncomfortable with even the centaur approach, and our institution and faculty will support this preference as well.
-Not everyone will embrace AI.
+Not everyone will embrace GenAI.
 Some may prefer to actively resist its influence, raising critical awareness about its limitations and risks.
-Like the ancient Greek philosopher Diogenes, who made challenging cultural norms his life’s work, you might focus on warning others about AI’s potential downsides and advocating for caution in its use.
+Like the ancient Greek philosopher Diogenes, who made challenging cultural norms his life’s work, Resisters might focus on warning others about AI’s potential downsides and advocating for caution in its use.
 Of course, those taking this stance should understand the tool as well as centaurs and cyborgs.
-In fact, resisters may need to study AI tools even more deliberately.
+In fact, Resisters may need to study these tools even more deliberately.

-It’s probably not practical to identify always as a cyborg, centaur, or resister.
+It’s not practical to identify always as a cyborg, centaur, or resister.
 These are styles of interacting with an emerging technology, not identities.
 The most sophisticated cyborgs will occasionally become centaurs, sometimes even resisters when the situation calls for it.
-Likewise, someone who feels more attracted to the resister mode will have to “grok” what it means to be a cyborg or centaur if they intend to offer critical guidance to others.
+Likewise, someone who feels more attracted to the resister mode will have to grok what it means to be a cyborg or centaur if they intend to offer critical guidance to others.

 Principles for Using AI in the Classroom